Policy

 5.1 Community Service Leave

-Community Service Leave, which includes leave to attend a voluntary emergency management activity and jury duty, is available to a staff member in accordance with the Enterprise Agreement and the Fair Work Act 2009 (Cth).
+Community Service Leave, which includes leave to attend a voluntary emergency management activity and jury duty, is available to an employee in accordance with the Enterprise Agreement and the Fair Work Act 2009 (Cth).

-The University also provides an additional entitlement for up to 5 days paid leave for each occasion the staff member is called upon to engage in a voluntary emergency management activity, or to attend mandatory training, with a recognised emergency service organisation, with a cap of 16 days paid leave in any 12 month period to eligible staff members.
-The Community Service Leave Procedures outline the conditions and process for applying for this leave type.
+The University also provides an additional entitlement for up to 5 days paid leave for each occasion the employee is called upon to engage in a voluntary emergency management activity, or to attend mandatory training, with a recognised emergency service organisation, with a cap of 16 days paid leave in any 12 month period to eligible employees.
+The Other Leave Procedure outlines the conditions and process for applying for this leave type.

 5.2 Compassionate Leave

-Compassionate Leave is available to a staff member for the purposes of spending time with a person who is a member of the staff member’s immediate family, household, or significant other who has a personal illness or injury, or after the death of a member of the staff member’s immediate family, household, or a significant other in accordance with the Enterprise Agreement.
-The Compassionate Leave Procedures outline the conditions and process for applying for this leave type.
+Compassionate Leave is available to an employee for the purposes of spending time with a person who is a member of the employee’s immediate family, household, or significant other who has a personal illness or injury, or after the death of a member of the employee’s immediate family, household, or a significant other in accordance with the Enterprise Agreement.
+The Other Leave Procedure outlines the conditions and process for applying for this leave type.

 5.3 Defence Forces Leave

-The University will not hinder or prevent a staff member from undertaking defence service in accordance with the Defence Reserve Service (Protection) Act 2001 (Cth).
-Defence Forces Leave is available to a staff member for the purpose of undertaking defence service and the training necessary to prepare them for service in accordance with the Enterprise Agreement.
-The Defence Force Leave Procedures outline the conditions and process for applying for this leave type.
+The University will not hinder or prevent an employee from undertaking defence service in accordance with the Defence Reserve Service (Protection) Act 2001 (Cth).
+Defence Forces Leave is available to an employee for the purpose of undertaking defence service and the training necessary to prepare them for service in accordance with the Enterprise Agreement.
+The Other Leave Procedure outlines the conditions and process for applying for this leave type.

-The University will provide salary supplementation to eligible staff in accordance with the Defence Force Leave Procedures.
+The University will provide salary supplementation to eligible employees in accordance with the Other Leave Procedure.

 5.4 Leave Without Pay

-Leave Without Pay (LWOP) may be available to a staff member as determined on a case by case basis after giving due consideration to the circumstances giving rise to the staff member’s application in accordance with the Enterprise Agreement.
-The Leave Without Pay Procedures outline the conditions and process for applying for this leave type.
+Leave Without Pay (LWOP) may be available to an employee as determined on a case by case basis after giving due consideration to the circumstances giving rise to the employee’s application in accordance with the Enterprise Agreement.
+The Other Leave Procedure outlines the conditions and process for applying for this leave type.

-Approved LWOP up to and including 3 months will not affect leave accruals.
-Where a period of LWOP is greater than 3 months, the period of LWOP that is in excess of three months will not count towards the accrual of leave.
+Approved LWOP up to and including three (3) months will not affect leave accruals.
+Where a period of LWOP is greater than three (3) months, the period of LWOP that is in excess of three months will not count towards the accrual of leave.

 5.5 Long Service Leave

-Long Service Leave is available to a staff member after 10 years of continuous service in accordance with the Enterprise Agreement.
-The Long Service Leave Procedures outline the conditions and process for applying for this leave type.
+Long Service Leave is available to an employee after ten (10) years of continuous service in accordance with the Enterprise Agreement.
+The Long Service Leave Procedure outlines the conditions and process for applying for this leave type.

-A break in service of more than 3 months will break continuity of service for the purposes of Long Service Leave.
-A break in service for research (contingent funded) staff members will be in accordance with the Enterprise Agreement.
+A break in service of more than three (3) months will break continuity of service for the purposes of Long Service Leave.
+A break in service for research (contingent funded) employees will be in accordance with the Enterprise Agreement.

-The University will recognise eligible prior service from another Australian university in accordance with the Long Service Leave Procedures.
+The University will recognise eligible prior service from another Australian university in accordance with the Long Service Leave Procedure.

 5.6 Parental Leave

-Parental Leave is available to a staff member in connection with the birth or adoption of a child in accordance with the Enterprise Agreement and the Fair Work Act 2009 (Cth).
-The Parental Leave Procedures outline the conditions and process for applying for this leave type.
+Parental Leave is available to an employee in connection with the birth or adoption of a child in accordance with the Enterprise Agreement and the Fair Work Act 2009 (Cth).
+The Parental Leave Procedure outlines the conditions and process for applying for Parental Leave.

-The rate of pay for paid Parental Leave will be calculated based on the staff member’s average service fraction in the 12 months prior to commencing Parental Leave.
+The rate of pay for paid Parental Leave will be calculated based on the employee’s average service fraction in the 12 months prior to commencing Parental Leave.

-Personal Leave (Sick and Carer's) is available to a staff member who is not fit for work because of personal illness or injury, or to provide care or support to a member of the staff member's immediate or extended family, household, or significant other in accordance with the Enterprise Agreement.
-The Personal Leave Procedures outline the conditions and process for applying for this leave type.
+Personal/Carers Leave is available to an employee who is not fit for work because of personal illness or injury, or to provide care or support to a member of the employee’s immediate or extended family, household, or significant other in accordance with the Enterprise Agreement.
+The Personal/Carer’s Leave Procedure outlines the conditions and process for applying for this leave type.

-A professional staff member or a language teacher in the Institute of Continuing and TESOL Education who has been employed by the University for 26 years or more will be entitled to an additional Sick Leave credit of 13 weeks.
+A professional employee who has been employed by the University for 26 years or more will be entitled to an additional Personal Leave credit of 13 weeks.

-An academic staff member will be entitled to apply for an additional 35 days Personal Leave (Sick) (non-cumulative) after existing Personal Leave (Sick) entitlements have been exhausted.
-Such applications may be approved by the Authorised Officer provided that the sum of the additional paid Personal Leave (Sick) (non-cumulative) and Personal Leave (Sick) already taken is in a continuous period and does not exceed a total of 6 months.
+An academic employee appointed prior to the effective date of the Enterprise Agreement 2018-2021 will be entitled to apply for an additional 35 days Personal Leave (non-cumulative) after existing Personal Leave entitlements have been exhausted.
+Such applications may be approved by the Authorised Officer provided that the sum of the additional paid Personal Leave (non-cumulative) and Personal Leave already taken is in a continuous period and does not exceed a total of six (6) months.

-Recreation Leave (otherwise referred to as Annual Leave) is available to a staff member for the purpose of taking leave from work in accordance with the Enterprise Agreement.
-The Recreation Leave Procedures outline the conditions and process for applying for this leave type.
+Annual Leave is available to an employee for the purpose of taking leave from work in accordance with the Enterprise Agreement.
+The Annual Leave Procedure outlines the conditions and process for applying for this leave type.

-A staff member will be expected to take their Recreation Leave within 12 months of the leave accruing.
+An employee will be expected to take their Annual Leave within 12 months of the leave accruing.

-All staff members who access Recreation Leave are entitled to receive Recreation Leave loading which may be converted to Additional Recreation Leave (ARL) by entering into an Individual Flexibility Arrangement (IFA) with the University.
-The agreement to convert Recreation Leave loading to ARL will normally be entered into on an annual basis however an employee may request that the conversion of Recreation Leave occurs as a default position (for the life of the Enterprise Agreement).
-The Individual Flexibility Arrangement Procedures outline the conditions and process for applying.
+Eligible employees who access Annual Leave are entitled to receive Annual Leave loading which may be converted to Additional Annual Leave (AAL) by entering into an Individual Flexibility Arrangement (IFA) with the University.
+The agreement to convert Annual Leave loading to AAL will normally be entered into on an annual basis however an employee may request that the conversion of Annual Leave occurs as a default position (for the life of the Enterprise Agreement).
+The Annual Leave Procedure outlines the conditions and process for applying.

 5.9 Special Leave

-Special Leave may be available to staff members in cases of pressing necessity, including situations of domestic violence or abuse, and other circumstances in accordance with the Enterprise Agreement.
-The Special Leave Procedures outline the conditions and process for applying for this leave type.
+Special Leave may be available to employees in cases of pressing necessity such as (but not limited to) a declared public emergency, at the discretion of the University and in accordance with the Enterprise Agreement.
+The Other Leave Procedure outlines the conditions and process for applying for this leave type.

 Custodians